How to Find Whom a Phone Number Belongs To and Block Them

 - Head to the call log on your smartphone, usually by tapping on the “phone icon” then “Recents.”

-- Find the call you want to identify, then press and hold down on the name (not the phone icon) or tap it and select “i” or the “three-dot menu icon” to open the menu options.
+- Find the call you want to identify, then tap it and select “i” or the “three-dot menu icon” to open the menu options.

 Now, any calls from that specified number will get blocked on your Android phone.
-You can also unblock them later if needed, so don’t worry too much.
+You can also unblock them later if needed.

 How to Block a Phone Number on iPhone